-The Honors Academy Executive Committee reserves the right to admit a member to any level on a one-semester conditional basis without scholarship.
-At the end of that semester, the Honors Academy Executive Committee will evaluate the student's full academic and membership record to determine subsequent membership (and scholarship) status.
+The Honors Academy reserves the right to admit a member to any level on a one-semester conditional basis without scholarship.
+The Honors Academy Executive Committee will evaluate the student's full academic and membership record to determine subsequent membership (and scholarship) status.